chamberm/chamberm/README.md

 ### Hi there 👋

 **Maxime Chamberland, PhD** <br />
-Postdoctoral Research Fellow <br />
+Assistant Professor <br />
-Donders Institute for Brain, Cognition and Behavior <br />
+Technical University Eindhoven <br />
-Radboud University, The Netherlands
+Department of Mathematics and Computer Science

 My research interests are driven by a passion to improve our understanding of the human brain by developing neuroimaging visualization & analysis methods.
 I have a passion for: